better-internet/radworks-docs/docs/getting-started.md

 ## Install the Radicle CLI

-The Radicle CLI installs on Linux, macOS, Windows-based systems, either by compiling from source or via Homebrew, to supply the `rad` command for initializing new repositories and interacting with the Radicle network.
+The Radicle CLI installs on Linux, macOS, Windows-based systems by compiling from source or with Homebrew.

+When finished, you'll be able to use the `rad` command for managing projects and interacting with the Radicle network.

 Requirements:
 - A recent version of Git (2.34.0 or later)